ubc-web-services/ubc_qualtrics_drupal_integration/README.md

 ```
 If you click __Settings__ next to JSON data document under __Format__ field, you can modify root object name (___nodes___ in this demo) and top-level child object(___node___ in this demo).

+## <div id="create-autocomplete-question">How to create an Autocomplete question type using imported JSON feeds on Qualtrics</div>
-3. Go to Qualtrics website and login using your CWL account.
+1. Go to Qualtrics website and login using your CWL account.

-4. Create a survey, or locate the existing survey that you wish to import JSON feeds from your Drupal website.
+2. Create a survey, or locate the existing survey that you wish to import JSON feeds from your Drupal website.

-5. To create an __autocomplete text field__, create a question of type __Single Line__ under __Text Entry__.
+3. To create an __autocomplete text field__, create a question of type __Single Line__ under __Text Entry__.

 ![picture alt](screenshots/img32.png)